Seagate/cortx/doc/meetings/README.rst

 in which time is left for a question and answer session.

-Please `click here <https://raw.githubusercontent.com/Seagate/cortx/main/doc/meetings/CORTX_Monthly_Meet_an_Architect_Series.ics>`_ to add the event to your calendar (if the link does not automatically open your calendar app, choose 'Save As' and then open the local file).
+Please `click here <https://raw.githubusercontent.com/Seagate/cortx/main/doc/meetings/CORTX_Monthly_Meet_an_Architect_Series.ics>`_ to add the event to your calendar.
+- If the link does not automatically open your calendar app, choose 'Save As' and save the .ics file on your local drive.
+- You can either drag and drop the .ics file or upload it using calendar settings.
+- Once imported, you can respond to the invite.

-The meetings are open to the public via this `WebEx link <https://seagate.webex.com/seagate/j.php?MTID=mb41af913a4001fa5f063eba9551154f6>`_.
-Note that all meetings will be recorded and made available on this page afterwards.
+The Meet an Architect series are open to the public via this `WebEx link <https://seagate.webex.com/seagate/j.php?MTID=mb41af913a4001fa5f063eba9551154f6>`_.
+All meetings will be recorded and made available on this page afterwards.

 The schedule is as follows: